Where to find my

 Claremont, CA

-Where you can find my original art offline:
+Where to find my original art in the wild:

 In Art-o-mat vending machines worldwide and here and there around Sacramento, CA.